 With the new law, “we have an opportunity to put a dent … in the digital divide,” Kahsai says.

-About 14.5 million Americans — and 22 percent of those 65 and older — don’t have access to high-speed internet, the FCC estimates.
+About 14.5 million Americans — and 22 percent of those 65 and older — don’t have access to high-speed internet, at least 25 Mbps download and 3 Mbps upload speed, the FCC estimates.
 Other estimates say that as many as 42 million people in the U.S. are on the wrong side of the digital divide.
-The FCC is updating its high-speed broadband map to provide a more accurate picture of access.

-Louisiana, the District of Columbia, New Mexico and Mississippi round out the top five for ACP enrollment rate.
-Those jurisdictions have the fourth-, 15th-, fifth and third-highest percentages of residents living in poverty.
+Louisiana, New Mexico, Kentucky and Ohio round out the top five for ACP enrollment rate.
+Those jurisdictions have the fourth-, fifth-, sixth- and 18th-highest percentages of residents living in poverty.

 Who is eligible for the ACP?